Shounak2003/Shounak2003/README.md

   Looking for a team or an organization where I can learn and develop my skills

   I Am Just a High Functionin SocioPath...

+  Digitally Savvy, Motivated, and Hardworking College Student at SRMIST, Chennai.
+Proven efficiency with an ability to quickly learn and navigate any computer software program.
+Committed to utilizing my skills to further the mission of a company.

   *Respect the privacy of others.